i-m-siddhant/LEARN_GIT/readme.md

 ## git add, git commit, git push, git pull, git status, git log, git diff

 ## BASIC GIT USAGE FOR SOLO DEVELOPER

+### Adding

+* We use the git add command to stage changes to be committed.
+It means, to push our changes to the staging area.
+* It's a way of telling Git, please include the change in our next commit

     **

     git clone or git init